adjiap/on-premise-llm-infrastructure-setup/docker-small-team-setup/README.md

 # Run Installation with Docker Compose (Recommended)
 docker compose up -d
+# FYI: no monitoring is set up here, if you want it, you need to run:
+# docker compose -f docker-compose.yml -f docker-compose.monitoring.yml up -d

 # OR for learning purposes - manual setup with bash scripts
 cd bash_script_setup